 - You claimed the Environmental Technology Facility Credit.
 (Form 305) - You claimed the Pollution Control Credit.
-(Form 315)

-- You claimed the Recycling Equipment Credit.
-(Form 307) - You claimed the Agricultural Pollution Control Equipment Credit.
+(Form 315) - You claimed the Agricultural Pollution Control Equipment Credit.
 (325) - You elected to amortize cost of a childcare facility under Arizona law in effect before 1990, and you are still deducting amortization or depreciation for that facility on your federal income tax return.

-Line 31 - Subtotal
+Line 32 - Subtotal

-Add lines 26, 28, 29 and 30 and enter the total on line 31.
+Add lines 26, 28, 29, 30 and 31 and enter the total on line 32.

-Subtractions From Income
+Subtractions from Income